 Tres Leches Cake is one of my favorite Mexican desserts!
-It a deliciously rich and moist, milk soaked cake that always gets compliments every time I make it.
-It’s sweet and refreshing and even picky eaters love this tempting cake!
+It’s a deliciously rich and moist, milk-soaked cake that always gets compliments every time I make it.
+It’s sweet and refreshing, and even picky eaters love this Mexican cake!

 The Best Tres Leches Cake Recipe!

 It’s a perfectly rich, sweet, satisfying cake and it’s sure to be a crowd pleaser.
 If you search for recipes on the web, you’ll find about half contain one stick of butter the other half container no butter.
 Zero.
 Zilch.
 Nada.

 What Does “Tres Leches” Mean?